fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.KeyVault/v1.1.11/Set-AzureRmKeyVaultAccessPolicy.md

 ```

 ### -ObjectId
-Specifies the object ID of the user or service principal in azure_2 Active Directory for which to grant permissions.
+Specifies the object ID of the user or service principal in Azure Active Directory for which to grant permissions.

 ```yaml
 Type: Guid